Yale-Medicaid/physician_to_voter_fork/docs/index.md

 * The `figures/` directory holds the outputs produced by the pipeline.
 A seperate `tables/` folder will likely be created further along in the project.

-* `linkage_slides.Rmd` and `pres.bib` are both used to generate the slides shared with the team.

-## Dependency Graph:

-Here is a path of the code dependencies in the repository.
-It is not live-updating, and so will not respond to changes in the architecture / pipeline, but it is useful to see a roughly-current summary of the analysis code now.

 ## Other Useful Links: